 For other individuals: If we have contacted you in the past, and if you want to discuss your account, we’re here to help.
 Please reach out to us following the instructions on the letter you received from us.

-The New York City Department of Consumer Affairs requires us to request and document your preferred language.
+For NYC residents only– the New York City Department of Consumer Affairs requires us to request and document your preferred language.
 You may inform us of your language preference by contacting us at 800-836-2442.
 Also, a translation and description of commonly used debt collection terms is available in multiple languages on the Department’s website, www.nyc.gov/dca.

 Pioneer conducts its business in English but also offers limited verbal and written translations and services in Spanish on some accounts/clients.
 Please note that we cannot guarantee our verbal translation and support services/language access services will always be available in Spanish during business hours, and they may not be offered or available for certain accounts.
 If not available, we will communicate with you in English.